gesundelehre/gesundelehre_translate/content/static/evangelisation-freiluftpredigen/freiluftpredigen.md

 Die Waldenser wurden started by **Peter Waldo**, a wealthy merchant in Lyons, France in the 12th century.
 One day he asked a theologian what he should do to gain eternal life.
 He was answered with the words of Jesus to the rich young ruler, to sell his possessions, give the money to the poor, and follow Christ.
 Waldo took this literally, selling his business, giving away his wealth.
 Together with his followers, they traveled by twos, preaching in the streets, reading passages of Scripture which they translated themselves into the common language.
 According to Foxe's Book of Martyrs the Inquisition was originally launched against the Waldenses.
 DIE WALDENSER WAREN STRASSENPREDIGER!

-### The LOLLARDS
+### The LOLLARDEN

-Now we come to **John Wycliffe** (1330-1384), "dem Morgenstern der Reformation".
-Wycliffe war der Erste to translate the Bible into the Englische Sprache (from the Vulgate), and the Wycliffe Bible Translators take their name from him.
-His followers were called Lollards, and traveled throughout England preaching in the streets and marketplaces against the errors of Popery.
-THE LOLLARDS WERE STREET PREACHERS!
+Nun kommen wir zu **John Wycliffe** (1330-1384), "dem Morgenstern der Reformation".
+Wycliffe war der Erste der die Bibel in die Englische Sprache übersetzte (von der Vulgata), und die Wycliffe Bibelübersetzer take ihren Namen von ihm.
+Seine Nachfolger wurden Lollarden genannt und reisten durch ganz England in den Strassen und auf den Marktplätzen gegen die Irrtümer des Papsttums predigend.
+DIE LOLLARDEN WAREN STRASSENPREDIGER!

-### THE PROTESTANT REFORMERS
+### DIE PROTESTANTISCHEN REFORMATOREN

 The early Protestant reformers necessarily had to be outdoor preachers, since, as Spurgeon points out, the churches were in the hands of the papacy. **William Farel** (1489- 1565), who paved the way for John Calvin to come to Switzerland, and has been called "the pioneer of Protestantism in Western Switzerland," was a STREET PREACHER.
 "He turned every stump and stone into a pulpit, every house, every street, and market-place into a church."

 The Presbyterian Church was founded in Scotland by **John Knox** (1513-1572), who started out as a bodyguard for a STREET PREACHER named **George Wishart**.
 After Wishart was martyred in 1546, Knox took over as leader of the reformation.
 Wishart was not allowed to preach in the churches and so preached in the market-places and fields.
 John Knox accompanied him on his preaching tours, sword in hand, to protect him from violence."
 Later, when the Church of England was established in Scotland, Protestant preachers were banned from their pulpits and became field preachers, proclaiming their message in the open air.
 Some of these Scottish Presbyterian field preachers included **Richard Cameron** (1648-1680) and **Donald Cargill** (1619-1681).
-THE PRESBYTERIAN CHURCH WAS STARTED BY STREET PREACHERS!
+DIE PRESBYTERIAN KIRCHE WURDE DURCH STRASSENPREDIGER STARTED!

-### POST-REFORMATION PREACHERS
+### POST-REFORMATORISCHE PREDIGER

-After the Reformation other great movements were started by STREET PREACHERS.
+Nach der Reformation wurden andere grosse Bewegungen durch STRASSENPREDIGER started.

 The Methodist Church, co-founded by **George Whitefield** (1714-1770) and **John Wesley** (1703-1791) is an example of this period.
 These two were Anglicans, but being banned from speaking in churches since they were not "licensed," they took to FIELD PREACHING, boldly proclaiming GOD'S WORD to large crowds in streets and markets.
 Whitefield spoke to estimated crowds of up to 20,000 people in the open air.
 They traveled throughout England and the American colonies, and were instrumental in the GREAT AWAKENING, a mighty revival that swept the colonies in the eighteenth century.
 THE METHODIST CHURCH WAS STARTED BY STREET PREACHERS!

 George Whitefield stated: "I believe I never was more acceptable to my Master than when I was standing to teach those hearers in the open fields." ...
 "I now preach to ten times more people than I should, if had been confined to the Churches."

-Also from **John Wesley**: "I am well assured that I did far more good to my Lincolnshire parishioners by preaching three days on my father's tomb than I did by preaching three years in his pulpit." ...
-"To this day field preaching is a cross to me, but I know my commission and see no other way of preaching the gospel to every creature".
+Auch von **John Wesley**: "Ich bin davon absolut gewiss, dass ich weit mehr Gutes für meine Lincolnshire Gemeindeglieder getan hatte indem ich drei Tage auf meines Vaters Grab predigte, als dass ich drei Jahre Predigt auf seiner Kanzel tat." ... " Bis zu diesem Tag ist field preaching ein Kreuz für mich, aber ich kenne meinen Auftrag und sehe keinen anderen Weg, um das Evangelium aller Kreatur zu predigen".

-A friend of Whitefield and Wesley's started a great revival in Wales called the Welsh Revival.
-His name was **Howell Harris,** and is another example of a man known to be a FIELD PREACHER.
+Ein Freund von Whitefield und Wesley started eine grosse Erweckung in Wales genannt die Welsche Erweckung (Welsh Revival).
+Sein name war **Howell Harris,** und ist ein weiteres Beispiel eines Mannes der als FIELD PREACHER bekannt war.

 Another great Methodist outdoor preacher at this time was **Gideon Ouseley** (1762-1839).
 He traveled on horseback and preached several times a day, without dismounting, in streets, fairs and markets throughout Ireland.
 Methodists were also instrumental in America's second Great Awakening, typified by outdoor Camp Meetings, started in 1800 by **James Mcready**, and also featuring the preaching of **Peter Cartwright** (1785-1872) and **Lorenzo Dow** (1777-1834).

-A great Baptist revival in Scotland was the result of the FIELD PREACHING of **Robert** (1764-1842) and **James** (1768-1851) **Haldane** and **Rowland Hill** (one of the founders of the Religious Tract Society, and an early advocate of vaccination).
-They were Anglicans, but converted to Baptists when the established Church forbade their field preaching.
-Robert and James left their business and sold their estate to devote their time to preaching the Gospel.
+A great Baptist revival in Scotland was the result of the FIELD PREACHING of **Robert** (1764-1842) and **James** (1768-1851) **Haldane** and **Rowland Hill** (einer der Gründer der "Religious Tract Society" [zu deutsch "Religiöse Traktat Gesellschaft"], und ein früher Befürworter der Impfung).
+Sie waren Anglikaner, konvertierten jedoch zu Baptisten, als die established Kirche ihr field preaching verbot.
+Robert and James verliessen ihr Geschäft und verkauften ihren Grundbesitz/ihr Anwesen, um sich vollzeit dem Predigen des Evangeliums zu widmen.

 ### MODERN MISSIONS MOVEMENT